 The question is, then, how to go about registering a URL.
 The first thing is to come up with a list you would be happy with.
 These could be slight variations on your company’s name and what your business provides, for example.
 You want to have more than one potential URL because there is no guarantee that your desired URL is not already taken.
 A lot of the registration services just OK any URL requested as long as it’s not already taken, so this can be quite a “first come, first serve” situation.

-Most sources estimate that the number of registered and active websites are in the hundreds of millions, with some several hundred thousand being purchased, renewed, or transferred every single day of the year.
+Most sources estimate that the number of registered and active websites is in the hundreds of millions, with some several hundred thousand being purchased, renewed, or transferred every single day of the year.
 Most people also say that all the good ones are already taken and have been for several years.
 It can be quite a daunting challenge to not only come up with the perfect URL to register but to make sure you beat the other guy to the punch.
 With such daunting odds, it can be easy to rush through this stage and pay for the first available URL that strikes your fancy.

 Despite the race, it does pay off to think very carefully about the URL you want.
 Just as a business’s name becomes how they are known and can become intrinsically part of their reputation, your URL will be “you” on the Internet, how you’re known and perceived as you gain an audience.
 A URL that does not have an obvious connection to you, your business, or your offering can confuse your visitors and potential customers.